 Even if you are a subcontractor.

-Step one is to get NIST 800-171 documentation out of the way.
+1. Get NIST 800-171 documentation out of the way.
 This will get you through many of the CMMC Level 2 requirements and keep you compliant with the current DFARS clause.

 We can’t say for sure.
 That depends entirely on the market.
-Ms. Katie Arrington and her team have made it clear that they are trying to keep the cost down and are encouraging industry to automate as much of this process as possible.
+The Dod has made it clear that they are trying to keep the cost down and are encouraging industry to automate as much of this process as possible.
 ComplyUp is taking that approach and applying it to our business model.
 Our software is cost-effective and practical.
-Our existing 800-171 platform can get you your NIST 800-171 documentation, and when the time comes, we’ll migrate you to the new CMMC standard at no additional cost.
-We’ve also screened several auditing organizations and selected our partners based on the promise that they keep their cost low when working with our clients.
 The cost and associated assessment will likely scale with the level requested.
 It’s difficult to know exactly what the entire process will cost so it is important to do some price-shopping when selecting solutions and services.